dev23-extremis/CRUD---corizo_minor/README.md

 4. Backend: server.js handle requests, perform database operations.
 5. Modular Structure: Separation of concerns with models for database structure and public for static files.

+**Note**: The provided code can be used to create a E-commerce website